yuwex/scratchcloud/docs/_sources/basic_tutorial.rst.txt

 Basic Tutorial
 ==============

-This tutorial assumes you've already installed scratchcloud.
+This tutorial assumes you've already installed ScratchCloud.
 See :doc:`getting_started` if you haven't yet.

 This tutorial will create a basic event-based application.

 Basic Events
 ------------

-First, we need to import the scratchcloud ``CloudClient`` object and create a basic client.
+First, we need to import the ScratchCloud ``CloudClient`` object and create a basic client.

 .. code-block:: python

-   from scratchcloud import CloudClient
+   from ScratchCloud import CloudClient

    client = CloudClient(username='yuwe', project_id='588579111')

 In this code, we first import the ``CloudClient`` object.
 Then, using our username and the ID of the project we want to connect to, we create a new ``CloudClient`` object named client.
 The project id `588579111 <https://scratch.mit.edu/projects/588579111/>`_ is a basic test project.

-Next, we're going to specify some events. scratchcloud uses python decorators to define all event-based interactions.
+Next, we're going to specify some events.
+ScratchCloud uses python decorators to define all event-based interactions.

 Add these lines:

 .. code-block:: python
    :emphasize-lines: 1, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15

-   from scratchcloud import CloudClient, CloudChange
+   from ScratchCloud import CloudClient, CloudChange

    client = CloudClient(username='yuwe', project_id='588579111')